 The medieval city of Krakow is stately and refined.
 Every inch of Krakow seems to ooze history.
 But beyond Old Town and not far from Wawel Castle is the thriving Krakow nightlife.
 Krakow is packed with interesting bars and clubs, and there are plenty of unique spots to sample Poland’s favorite alcohol — vodka.
 Check out our guide to Krakow nightlife.

 Known as Bison Grass vodka, this variety is herb-flavored and made with bison grass grown in the Białowieża Forest of Poland.
-Zubrowka has been made in Poland since 16th century and is still extremely popular.
-Traditionally, a single blade of bison grass sits into the bottle.
+Zubrowka has been made in Poland since the 16th century and is still extremely popular.
+Traditionally, a single blade of bison grass sits in the bottle.

 Founded in 2010, this young vodka has earned a stellar reputation.
 Vestal is a potato-based vodka, and the company is very selective about the spuds they use.